ReDI-School/html-css-berlin-2020-fall/lesson5/index.md

 **Doctype, headings, paragraphs, lists**

-## The <!DOCTYPE> Declaration
+## The <!DOCTYPE> declaration

-The `<!DOCTYPE>` Declaration represents the document type, and helps browsers to display web pages correctly.
+The `<!DOCTYPE>` declaration represents the document type, and helps browsers to display web pages correctly.
 It must only appear once, at the top of the page (before any HTML tags).

 - The `<!DOCTYPE>` declaration is not case sensitive.